Born October 25, 1928, according to her tombstone in 2008 when they thought she was dead, and 1928 on the plaque on her memorial in 2013

 Jailed on a complaint by Jill for impersonating Katherine Chancellor; DNA test proved she was Katherine

 When viewers first met Katherine, she was married to the handsome, wealthy head of Chancellor Industries, Phillip Chancellor II, and they lived at the luxurious Chancellor Estate.
 Her former husband, Gary Reynolds, and Phillip were college buddies and friends until Gary died, when he was head of the Reynolds family company.
 Then Katherine and Phillip grew close, eventually married, and Katherine made Phillip head of the business which she renamed Chancellor Industries.
 One of Katherine's best friends since childhood had always been John Abbott.
-They were lovers with fond memories of skinny-dipping at the lake together in high school when she was Katherine Shepherd.
+They were lovers with fond memories of skinny-dipping at the lake together in high school when she was Katherine Shepherd, and one time, all their clothes disappeared.
 Later, viewers learned of Brock Reynolds, her son from her marriage to Gary.
 Brock was cavorting on his inheritance in Europe with Lorie Brooks, daughter of newspaper editor Stuart Brooks, while attending college.

 After many years of a loving marriage with Phillip, Katherine became an alcoholic and heavy smoker, and began having sex with the stable boys.
 She blamed it on boredom, Phillip's long hours, her fading looks, and her estrangement from her son, Brock.
 Phillip tried to convince her that she was destroying herself, as well as their marriage.
 He threatened to leave her, suggesting she find something to occupy her time.
 Katherine responded with a suicide attempt.
 Then Katherine took a liking to her poor and innocent young manicurist, Jill Foster, so Katherine hired Jill as her paid companion, maid, and hairdresser.
 Jill's mother Liz also worked at the estate as a maid.